Menstrual cup donations

-- Discreet: The cup is small and can easily be stored in private.
+- It allows for privacy: The cup is small and can easily be stored in private.
 There is nothing to dispose of or to hang out to dry in public spaces.
 No one except our users know when they’re menstruating — which is hugely liberating in communities where periods are taboo.

 - Better health: Those who switch from rags to the cup experience a reduction in painful and disabling infections, such as UTIs and reproductive tract infections.

-what if donation users do not have access to a clean water supply?
+what if rural users do not have access to a clean water supply?

 is there any difference between the cups that are purchased and donated?

 There is no difference.
 We are committed to everyone — irrespective of their socio-economic background — receiving the highest quality period product.

 All our cups go through the same rigorous product quality checks.
 In addition to the cup and storage pouch, our rural users are given a user manual that is translated into their language of choice.